 This page will be continually updated as more information about GTA 6 comes to light.

-After spending more than five years in the mean streets of Grand Theft Auto 5, fans have their eyes set on the sequel.
+After spending more than eight years in the mean streets of Grand Theft Auto 5, fans have their eyes set on the sequel.
 GTA 6 has not been announced or officially confirmed to be in development, but this isn't a question of if, rather one of when.
 The Grand Theft Auto franchise is one of the highest grossing in the industry (if not the highest) and there is no doubt that the record-breaking success of GTA 5 will prompt Rockstar to return to the series.

 LATEST GTA NEWS CLIPS